wssbkfix/EMB_SQL/README.md

 You may wonder if you can just go ahead and compile this.
 I did not have any luck with it, but there is another approach that will give us a pre-compile source that can be compiled.

 # Running the precompiiler without a compile
+An alternate way to look at what the pre-compiled code is to use the CRTSQLRPGI command with the *NOGEN option.
+This will create the code with the SQL commands in it but not compile it.
+Once you have that pre-compiler codec, you can run the CRTBNDRPG command to generate the RPG program.
+The steps again are
+1- compile the original code with the *NOGEN option (example below) 2- Go to the created pre-compiler code (in QTEMP/QSQLRPG
+3- Compile the pre-compiler code.

+detail of steps
+## 1-Compile the original code
+Use the following compile command
+ CRTSQLRPGI OBJ(READIFS3) SRCSTMF('/home/WSSBKFIX2/EmbSQL/ReadIFS3.sqlrpgle
+') OPTION(*NOGEN)

+You will need to change the SRCSTMF parameter to meet you own file needs.
+The OPTION parameter is set to *NOGEN.
+The *NOGEN option tells the compiler to just produce pre-compiler code but not to compile it.
+If you take the the defauls, then the code goes into the QTEMP/QSQLTEMP1 file in the ReadIFS3 member or whatever source member you are working with.
+There is a TOSRCFILE parameter and you can direct the member whereever you want.

+Take a look at the pre-compile code.
+If you wanted to experiment, you could remove all but the necessary components.
+You could use it on your own code and see how a insert or update would work.

+## 2-Check out the pre-compiled code.
+Note what is remarked out, and what is added.
+Note that a dynamic call is made.
+This is not a call to a procedure in a service program.

+## 3- Compile the pre-compiler code.
+You will use the CRTBNDRPG command to compile the pre-compiler code.
+This will result in an executable program.
+If you want to debug the program, make sure you set the debug view parameer correctly.

+I did not use a cursor and I' m not updating or inserting any records.
+This means commitment control settings don't come into play, but they obviously would if you are doing a update,insert, or update operation.

+I know this works because I put the program in debug mode and whatched the variables populate.
+If you do this, I would take note of the SQL_0000... variables.
+Note that SQL_00003 is set to 0 but if it is changed to one, that means success.

+## notes
+Commitment control is not used so the compiler settings in this case do not have any impact.

+## Observations
+I would not recommend developing code using this approach.
+Let the pre-compiler do its job.
+It is a positive to know what is going on.
+Also, if you get the nasty variable un-defined or not usable, the you are stuck with a listing showing just the error and nothing else.
+In this case you could use the *NOGEN option and the complile the pre-comiler code.
+You would at least get a full listing.